mlindgren/blog-archive/source/projects/mocap/index.markdown

 Presently, the DistanceMap class does not apply weights to each bone when calculating the distance between pairs of corresponding positions.
 Only raw distances are used.
-Although Slot does not describe the weighting criteria for reach position, it seems intuitive that minor bones, such as fingers, should carry less importance than larger bones, such as those representing the upper and lower legs and arms.
-In a future iteration of this project, the length, density, or most logically weight (_volume&times;density_) of each bone should be taken into account when summing distances.
+Although Slot does not describe the weighting criteria for each position, it seems intuitive that minor bones, such as fingers, should carry less importance than larger bones, such as those representing the upper and lower legs and arms.
+In a future iteration of this project, the length, density, or most logically weight (_volume_ &times; _density_) of each bone should be taken into account when summing distances.
 Alternatively, the fact that minor bones tend to occur in the extremities, and thus do not tend to have many, if any, "child" bones, is worthy of consideration.
-It is possible that a sort of "automatic weighting" occurs as a consequence of this assumption; any differences in a large bone will likely be compounded by differences in its progressively smaller "child" bones, but differences in small bones will not affect their larger "parent" bones, nor will they have many of their own "child" bones.
+It is possible that a sort of "automatic weighting" occurs as a consequence of this assumption; any differences in a large bone will likely be compounded by differences in its progressively smaller "child" bones, but differences in small bones will themselves be of smaller magnitudes, and thus will may significantly affect their larger "parent" bones, nor will they have many of their own "child" bones.

 One of the most noticeable shortcomings of our project is its difficulty in handling drastic changes in a figure's orientation between animations.
 A sample